kubeflow/website/content/docs/gke/deploy/deploy-cli.md

 weight = 4
 +++

-This guide describes how to use the `kfctl` command line tool to deploy Kubeflow.
+This guide describes how to use the `kfctl` command line interface (CLI) to deploy Kubeflow.
 The command line deployment gives you more control over the deployment process and configuration than the deployment UI.
 If you're looking for a simpler deployment procedure, see how to deploy Kubeflow [using the UI](/docs/gke/deploy/deploy-ui).

 Before installing Kubeflow on the command line: